Kozea/WeasyPrint/docs/hacking.rst

 As with HTML, CSS stylesheets are parsed in the :class:`weasyprint.CSS` class with an external library, tinycss2_.

-After the In addition to the actual parsing, the :mod:`weasyprint.css` and :mod:`weasyprint.css.validation` modules do some pre-processing:
+In addition to the actual parsing, the :mod:`weasyprint.css` and :mod:`weasyprint.css.validation` modules do some pre-processing:

 * Unknown and unsupported declarations are ignored with warnings.